rymane/katacoda-scenarios/CI/step3.md

     expect(body).toHaveProperty('error');
   });</pre>

+Run the tests `npm run test`{{execute}}.

 As in the first test case, the newly added tests send POST requests to the endpoint `/api/todos`.
 However, these requests include bodies with an invalid name of different kinds, invalid characters, missing name tag, and invalid name type.
-Since the body is invalid, we expect the `statusCode` to equal 400 and the return object to having the property `error` as defined in the server.
+Since the body is invalid, we expect the `statusCode` to equal 400 and the return object having the property `error` as defined in the server.